 Assessment extension and late assessment submission

 Time-sensitive assessment item: A time-sensitive assessment item is an assessment item which can be completed late only if the student receives special consideration.
 A time-sensitive assessment item submitted late without special consideration approval is graded as a 0 N. Where special consideration is granted, the student completes an alternative and equivalent assessment task.
-Examples of time-sensitive assessment items might include examinations, in-class tests, and pre-lecture reading responses.
+Examples of time-sensitive assessment items might include scheduled final assessments, in-class tests, and pre-lecture reading responses.
 Chief examiners determine which assessment items are time-sensitive.
 Time-sensitive assessment items must be clearly stated as time-sensitive on Moodle.

 A. Assessment extension

 - As per the University's Assessment Regime Procedure, students may request an extension for any assessment item, except time-sensitive assessment items.
 Extension requests must be made in writing to the unit coordinator prior to the due date.
 The unit coordinator may, at their discretion, grant an extension of up to two calendar days.

 - Extensions may be requested for reasons that does not require documentation: e.g., short-term illness; unforeseen employment obligations; family circumstances.
 However, where a student requests an extension for reasons that may involve documentation (e.g., illness), the unit coordinator may ask students to provide documents.